FREE SHIPPING FROM €35

 Train sub-maximally:

 To get stronger, it’s not necessary to train extremely heavy and exhaust yourself every session.
 In fact, it often backfires.
-To get stronger, you want to work within certain percentages of your 1RM, within specific rep ranges.
+To get stronger, you want to work within certain percentages of your 1RM, within certain rep ranges.
 That’s why it’s important not to lift too heavy.
-Doing so only drains your body and ensures you can’t train optimally in the next session.
+This only drains your body and ensures you can’t train optimally in the next session.

 You want to maintain as much momentum as possible after each training session so you get a little stronger every week..

 The weight you lift in a training session doesn’t matter.
-You want to make yourself as strong as possible, whether that’s for an official competition or a mock meet.
+You want to make yourself as strong as possible, whether it’s for an official competition or a mock meet.

 Focus on technique:

-When you start powerlifting, chances are you’ll want to start throwing around heavy weights right away.
+When you start powerlifting, chances are you’ll enjoy throwing around heavy weights right away.
 And rightly so!
 However, you don’t want to rush and lose focus on technique.

 Lifting heavy weights is not bad, but you want to make sure you at least have the basic technique under control.

-This helps you prevent a whole lot of future injuries.
+This helps you prevent a lot of future injuries.

 Advantages and disadvantages of powerlifting